digital-land/digital-land/content/project/developer-contributions/index.md

 * What dates are important and do we need to capture them?
 * How do we capture non-financial obligations as data?

 {{< govuk-section-break "xl" >}}

-## Help us improve developer contributions

-Your input is invaluable to our efforts to create a data standard for developer contributions that:

-* makes the data more findable and useable for planning authorities
-* doesn’t disrupt your current processes

-Please share your thoughts on the proposed data standard and the tools and guidance we’re prototyping here by completing [this feedback form](https://goo.gl/forms/aVckvO6woUxUIEjF2).

-{{< govuk-section-break "xl" >}}

 ## Data fields